sayan-does/Flask-RAG-chatbot/README.md

 - `ask()`: Handles user queries and image uploads.
 - `uploaded_file(filename)`: Serves uploaded files.

-## Contributing

-Feel free to open issues or submit pull requests to contribute to this project.
-Please ensure your changes are well-documented and tested.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.